 In Maths we endeavour to develop Numeracy skills within a real-life problem-solving context.
 By year 6, all children should have sound mental maths skills and be proficient in using standard written methods for calculations.
 Home learning and support with homework tasks will help every child become more confident in this.
 As for English, children are set meaningful targets in every lesson, enabling them to move forward in their learning and to take responsibility for their progress.

 During the afternoon, a varied timetable covers Science, Geography, History, Art, DT, RE, PE, Computing, PHSE, Music and French.
 A variety of topics are covered each year, enabling a broad and balanced coverage of the National Curriculum during the three years a child is in the class.
 As a child progresses into the later years, they are encouraged to seek answers to their own questions, utilising independent research skills and developing a thirst for knowledge.

-All children work towards assessment at the end of Key Stage 2.
-By the time children have progressed through their seven years of Primary Education they should feel confident in themselves and their abilities to move on to their Secondary Schools.
+All children work towards assessment at the end of Key Stage 1 and 2.
+By the time children have progressed through their seven years of Primary Education, they should feel confident in themselves and their abilities to move on to their Secondary Schools.

 Click here for Fairlawne Welcome Powerpoint presentation